russellcardullo/kinesis-tail/README.md

 AWS Credentials should be configured under `~/.aws/credentials` in the same manner you would if using the `aws cli` tools.
 For more information see: https://github.com/aws/aws-sdk-go#configuring-credentials

+The region should be specified using the `AWS_REGION` environment variable.
+If no region is specified the tool will default to `us-east-1`.